-TPS for Afghanistan is ending
+TPS for Afghanistan has ended

-Afghanistan’s TPS designation is ending.
-The last day of TPS is July 14, 2025.
-After that date:
+The last day of TPS was July 21, 2025.
+As of this date:

 - People from Afghanistan with TPS will no longer have this protection.